 But on the other side, Debra pointed out that older generations of workers didn’t have the same expectations for recognition in the workplace – there were long-service awards and that was that.
 Then, over time, alternatives to long-service awards started trickling in, but it remained reserved to the cream of the crop.
 But in today’s modern business, the rules of the game have changed:

-In our 2023 Employee Engagement Trends Report, 66% of U.S.-based respondents said their workplace wellbeing would improve if they were simply thanked more often.
+In our 2023 Engaged Workforce Report, 70% of Australian employees said their workplace wellbeing and morale would improve if they were simply thanked more often.

 “You need to understand where people come from because – if I think about my managers, where it's really challenging to get them to embrace [recognition] – it's because it doesn't feel natural to them,” Debra said.